insolar/observer/README.md

    "Content-Type: application/json" -X POST https://<api-url>/auth/set-password?code=XXXXXXXXXXXXXXXXX
    ```
    The correct expected result is to see no errors returned by Curl.
-4. After setting your password, put your login and password into the `/.artifacts/observer.yaml` configuration file (see [Build binaries](#build-binaries).
+4. After setting your password, put your login and password into the `/.artifacts/observer.yaml` configuration file (see [Build binaries](#build-binaries)).

    Working with Insolar Platform, your Node instance uses your credentials from `observer.yaml` to obtain an access token to successfully communicate with the Platform.